 Variety: While you can keep any citrus tree in a pot, we recommend a tree that sets smaller fruit that won't pull too much energy from the plant.
 It is also good practice to remove flower buds in the first season or two while the trees are establishing themselves in their new homes.
 Varieties like Thai Lime, Fukushu Kumquat, Calamondin, and Meyer Lemon are all excellent choices for indoor growing.
 If you are looking for a variegated citrus, Centennial Variegated, Variegated Calamondin / Calamansi, and Variegated Eureka Pink lemon are the trees for you.

-Location: Indoor citrus trees love the sun and will need roughly 8-12 hours of sunlight each day to grow healthy and productively.
+Light & Location: Indoor citrus trees love the sun and will need roughly 8-12 hours of sunlight each day to grow healthy and productively.
 Choose a south-facing window with unobstructed light for best results.
 If you are planning on growing in a space with less than 5 hours or if you get less than 5 hours of sunlight during the winter months, you may have to supplement light with full spectrum grow lights.
 T5 fluorescent bulbs in the 6500k color temperature are ideal for most indoor growing.
 These lamps should be kept 1'-2' above the trees at all times to provide adequate light but also to prevent light burn.
 LED bulbs are another great solution so long as they are full-spectrum.
 While more expensive, LEDs provide deeper penetration into the tree's canopy making for a fuller tree.
 Lights can also be a great source of heat depending on the wattage so keep this in mind when choosing your light setup.
 Typically, the higher the wattage, the higher the heat output so avoid placing your lights too close to your plants if you choose a high wattage bulb.

 Temperature: Room Temperatures of around 55°F-85°F are ideal for indoor citrus growing.
 Try not to allow temperatures to fall lower than 32°F as this will start to cause problems for your tree.
 Note: During the cold months you want to keep your tree in a warm room, but never by the heating vent itself.